 Odaabaanag (Song Cycle and String Quartet) was presented in Ottawa on June 11th, 2022, as part of Pique Summer Edition, co-produced by Debaser, Ottawa New Music Creators, No Borders Arts Festival and Jumblies.
 Odaabaanag was performed again at the No Borders Art Festival in Ottawa on October 23, 2022, and the Odaabaanag Song Cycle was performed in Toronto on December 8th, 2022 at The Bentway Studio.

 Odaabaanag is two original musical works by Melody McKiver and Beverley McKiver, inspired by the words and stories of Garnet Angeconeb, Josephine King and Tom Chisel from Obishikokaang (Lac Seul First Nation).
-It is produced by Jumblies and Soundstreams, through a collaboration across community arts and contemporary music, and across cultures (Indigenous and Settler/Immigrant) and regions (Toronto, Northern Ontario).
+It is produced by Jumblies and Soundstreams, collaborating across community arts and contemporary music, and across cultures (Indigenous and Settler/Immigrant) and regions (Toronto, Northern Ontario).

 Odaabaanag received a work-in-progress performance in May 2019 at Toronto’s Arts and Letters Club, and its full premiere performance in November 2019 at the Brigantine Room, Harbourfront Centre, Toronto.